Chennai Snake Park: History

 The park, formerly known as the Madras Snake Park Trust (MSPT), was established by the American-born naturalised Indian herpetologist Romulus Whitaker, who is no longer associated with the Trust.
 Before returning to India in 1967, Romulus Whitaker had worked with the Miami Serpentarium at Florida, United States.
 On his arrival to India, he established a small snake park at Selaiyur village, a suburb of Chennai.
 In 1972, he obtained a piece of land in Guindy on lease from the Forest Department of the Government of Tamil Nadu and, with the help of a group of naturalists from Chennai, set up a bigger park and soon constituted a trust to manage its affairs.
 The Board of Trustees consisted of Doris N. Chattopadhyaya, Harry Miller, M. V. Rajendran, S. Meenakshisundaram, M. Krishnan, Romulus Whitaker and A. N. Jagannatha Rao.
 In 1976 and 1988, ex officio trustees from various government institutions were added to the board.
 Mr. Romulus Whitaker is no longer associated with the Trust The park underwent various renovation after 1994, including an aquarium for sea snakes and turtles and restoration of enclosures and additional facilities.

-In 1997, the park was renamed as the Chennai Snake Park, following the renaming of the city of Madras in 1996.